 2. Nominating Committee

 a.
-There shall be a Nominating Committee of five: each member being nominated and elected from the floor at the Annual Meeting.
-The President shall call the Committee together following its election for the purpose of selecting a chairperson.
+There shall be a Nominating Committee: each member being nominated by the president.
+The President shall call the Committee together for the purpose of selecting a chairperson.

 b.
 It is understood that it is the responsibility of the chairperson to call a meeting of this Committee prior to the next Annual Meeting for the purpose of selecting a slate of officers.